-A gripper firmware update is required to use your 2F-85 or 2F-140 Gripper with the I/O Coupling.
+A gripper firmware update may be required to use your Hand-E Gripper with the I/O Coupling.
 Make sure you have the latest version installed.

-- 1. Connect the 2F-85 or 2F-140 Gripper to your computer via the I/O Coupling using the USB cable.
+- 1. Connect the Hand-E Gripper to your computer via the I/O Coupling using the USB cable.
 If the I/O coupling got wet, make sure the micro USB port is properly dryed before connecting the USB cable. - 2.
 Run the Robotiq User Interface (RUI) to update the firmware.

 You can now use your gripper with the four (4) factory presets on the I/O Coupling.
-You can also program and save your own presets by connecting the I/O Coupling to your PC using the USB cable.
-To do so, refer to the Robotiq User Interface Manual available at support.robotiq.com.
+You can also program and save your own presets by connecting the I/O Coupling to your computer using the USB cable.
+To do so, refer to the Robotiq User Interface Manual available at robotiq.com/support.

-Fig. 3-4: Mechanical Installation of the I/O Coupling.
+Fig. 3-4: Mechanical installation of the I/O Coupling and the Hand-E Gripper